Extension Points for Forms on the Object Page

 "enabled="{= ${ui>/editMode} === 'Editable'}"

-Live Example: Custom Form Element with Field
+Live Example: Custom Form

 You can explore and work with the coding yourself.
-Check out our live example in the flexible programming model explorer at Custom Form Element.

-Custom Fields With Metadata
+Fields With Metadata Binding

-approach to define the label for custom fields or custom form elements.
+the label for custom fields or custom form elements.

 manifest.json